 The lawful basis under whch we hold your data

-The GDPR stipulates a number of lawful reasons for the Church holding your personal information.
+UK data protection laws1 stipulate a number of lawful reasons for the Church holding your personal information.

 The Church website

 If you log on to the Church website, it records the most recent time you used a page.
 This is done so that long-unused accounts may be deleted.
 The Church’s website is hosted in the UK by a commercial supplier, which logs information which ultimately could be used to track all your activity on the site, but this is only accessed for the purposes of improving the site (for example, correcting any broken links).